gordon-cs/gordon-360-ui/docs/ThemePaletteDocs.md

   `src/components/providers`
 - Go through all components and convert in-line style to CSS where possible to centralize and clean up styling
-- Modify CSS to reverence the new theme CSS variables provided by the `CssVarsProvider`, replacing the old SASS variables defined within `src/_vars.scss`
+- Modify CSS to reference the new theme CSS variables provided by the `CssVarsProvider`, replacing the old SASS variables defined within `src/_vars.scss`
 - Deprecate the GordonColors defined in `src/theme.ts`, which will be replaced by the new theme palettes.